OpenBB-finance/OpenBB/website/content/_index.md

 The process starts off by downloading the installer, see below for how to download the most recent release:

 1. Go to <a href="https://github.com/OpenBB-finance/OpenBBTerminal/releases" target="_blank">the following link</a>
-2. Click on the 'Latest' release and scroll down
+2. Click on the `Latest` release and scroll down
-3. Click on the ".exe" file, this downloads the installation program
+3. Click on the `.exe` file, this downloads the installation program

-When the file is downloaded, you can follow the following steps:
+When the file is downloaded, use the following steps to run the OpenBB Terminal:

 {{< columns >}}

-#### Installation
+**Step 1: Double-click the .exe file that got downloaded to your "Downloads" folder**

-Double click the .exe file that got downloaded to your "Downloads" folder.
-You will most likely receive the error on the right stating "Windows protected your PC".
+You will most likely receive the error below stating "Windows protected your PC".
 This is because the installer is still in beta phase, and the team has not yet requested verification from Windows.

 <p align="center"><a target="_blank" href="https://user-images.githubusercontent.com/46355364/169502271-69ad8075-165f-4b1a-8ab8-254d643a5dae.png"><img width="500" alt="windows_protected_your_pc" src="https://user-images.githubusercontent.com/46355364/169502271-69ad8075-165f-4b1a-8ab8-254d643a5dae.png"></a></p>

 <--->

-#### Installation 2
+**Step 2: Click on "More info" and select "Run anyway" to start the installation process**
-Click on "More info" and select "Run anyway" to start the installation process.

 Proceed by following the steps.
 Do note that if you wish to install the application to 'Program Files' that you will have to run the resulting application as Administrator.

 <p align="center"><a target="_blank" href="https://user-images.githubusercontent.com/46355364/169502143-ba88de53-7757-48f2-9ec4-748d4917044b.png"><img width="500" alt="run_anyway" src="https://user-images.githubusercontent.com/46355364/169502143-ba88de53-7757-48f2-9ec4-748d4917044b.png"></a></p>

 <--->

-#### Installation 3
+**Step 3: Double-click on the application that appeared on your Desktop, you are now able to run the OpenBB Terminal**

-By clicking on the application that appeared on your Desktop, you are able to run the Terminal.
-The first time this takes a bit longer to load.
+The first time this takes a bit longer to load, this can take up to a few minutes.

 <p align="center"><a target="_blank" href="https://user-images.githubusercontent.com/46355364/169502187-f4e42333-a947-464b-9320-a8f63c7ce089.png"><img width="500" alt="run_the_terminal" src="https://user-images.githubusercontent.com/46355364/169502187-f4e42333-a947-464b-9320-a8f63c7ce089.png"></a></p>